-After many projects, I’ve learned the hard way the importance of choosing the ideal resin.
+After many projects, I learned the importance of choosing the best epoxy resin for wood projects.

-Additionally, I have bought cheap epoxy and ruined unique resin wood tables and purchased tools I thought I needed, but I never used.
+I also purchased epoxy resin tools I thought I needed, but never used.

 I presently use each epoxy product in this article on my resin projects.